Driving to La Tania

 SUMMARY - ONE WAY

-Above time based on speeding and keeping it around 90mph on the Autoroute all the way - which we could never condone and there's a lot of speed traps and cameras in France now anyway.
+Above time based on max speed limits on the Autoroute all the way and no hold ups.
+There's a lot of speed traps and cameras in France now so be aware.
 Best to allow 9 hours minimum for a couple of stops, a refuel and some build up of traffic around toll booths.